Background and interim paper-handling website

 While the primary focus is on the macro-level organization of the human brain, the journal also considers research using meso- and micro-scopic neuroimaging in all species, if it contributes to a systems-level comprehension of the human brain or probes biophysical properties and processes through brain imaging.
 The scope includes work that explicitly addresses these questions in clinical populations or animal models.
 However, regular submissions reporting on apparent effects of disease will only be considered to be within scope if they enhance our understanding of physiological brain function or present significant methodological advances.

 Imaging Neuroscience publishes original research articles, review papers, theoretical models of brain function, data resource papers, software toolbox papers, technical notes, and positions on controversial issues.
-We also publish Registered Reports, either through direct submission, or via Peer Community in Registered Reports.
-In either case, the scope for Registered Reports relaxes the clinical scope restrictions described above.
-We strongly encourage open sharing of datasets and code.
+We also publish Registered Reports, for which the clinical scope restrictions are relaxed.
+For all submission types, we strongly encourage open sharing of datasets and code.

 The editorial team highly values equity, diversity and inclusion.
 It comprises individuals with diverse specialties, reflecting the multidisciplinary nature of imaging neuroscience.